top of page

 Pastor’s Discipleship Network

-The Pastor’s Discipleship Network consists of area pastors from over a dozen churches committed to learning about and sharing best practices for discipleship.
+The Pastor’s Discipleship Network consists of area pastors from more than two dozen area churches committed to learning about and sharing best practices for discipleship.

 Columbus